Wildhoney/CloudConvert/README.md

 **Further Reading:** For the following, please see the example in `example` which uses Angular.js and Socket.IO.

 You first need your file which you're going to convert.
-We instantiate a new `CloudConvert` object per conversion task &ndash; passing in the path to our <a href="">YAML configuration</a>.
+We instantiate a new `CloudConvert` object per conversion task &ndash; passing in the path to our <a href="#yaml-configuration">YAML configuration</a>.
 By using the `convert` method we tell the API where our file resides.

 ```javascript
 var $task = new CloudConvert(config).convert(filePath);